holycrap872/ucls-ms-intro-to-cs/CourseMaterials/07_computer_hardware/00_computer_parts/lesson_plan.md

 - Show my computer via terminal
     - Navigate from home into MS lesson plans
     - Talk about how you can see stuff
+        - List of all of the lessons we've done so far
     - Why is my computer ordered this way (folder in folders?)
         - Organization
 - History of OS